 - Invitation to tender (ITT) is issued

-The first step is to identify relevant opportunities and we have outlined how to find public tenders here.
+The first step is to identify relevant tender opportunities.
+We have outlined how to find public tenders here.

-Once you’ve identified a relevant opportunity, the next step is to thoroughly read the specification and ensure that your organisation can fulfil the requirements of the tender.
+Once you’ve identified a relevant opportunity, the next step is to read the specification thoroughly and ensure that your organisation can fulfil each requirement of the tender.

-BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the process, which might include:
+BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the tender application process, which might include:

 • Does my organisation meet or exceed the technical skills and experience required?